(Do the) Mashed Potatoes: Other versions

 Steve Alaimo released the song in 1962, also on album Mashed Potatoes.

 The British beat group The Undertakers recorded a cover version of "(Do the) Mashed Potatoes" in 1963.

 German beat group The Rattles recorded a version for their 1963 debut single A-side.

 The Kingsmen covered the song on their 1964 album The Kingsmen In Person.

+A re-recording of "(Do the) Mashed Potatoes" with the James Brown band and an unidentified vocalist was recorded on August 20, 1964 but remained unreleased until the James Brown compilation album Roots of a Revolution was released in 1989.

+James Brown recorded a remake of "(Do the) Mashed Potatoes" on April 17, 1966 featuring himself on organ that was featured on the album Soul Pride: The Instrumentals 1960-1969 released in 1993.

-James Brown recorded a remake of "(Do the) Mashed Potatoes" for his 1980 album Soul Syndrome.
+James Brown recorded another remake of "(Do the) Mashed Potatoes" with Bobby Byrd for his 1980 album Soul Syndrome published under Henry Stone's TK Records.

 Surf rock group Man or Astroman released a cover of the song called "Space Potatoes" on their 1993 EP Captain Holojoy's Space Diner, with modified lyrics.

+An undubbed version of the original 1959 recording without "King" Coleman was released by Henry Stone Music for the Nat Kendrick and The Swans album in 2004.